mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

 3. Navigate to the Github/repo page you want to clone.

-4. Click on the *Clone or Download* button.
+4. Click on the *Code* button.
 This will reveal the full web path to your repo.

    <img src="img/github_repo_link.png" width="700px" hspace="50"/>

-5. In your git shell, clone the repo by typing the link.
+5. In your git shell, clone the repo by typing the link from the Github page.
+Make sure that the full link is copied (the last element of the link should end with `*.git`).
 For example, if the link is `https://github.com/mgimond/repo1.git`, type:

    ```{r}
    git clone https://github.com/mgimond/repo1.git